Thelymitra canaliculata

-Thelymitra canaliculata, commonly called the flushed sun orchid or blue sun orchid is a species of orchid in the family Orchidaceae and is endemic to the south-west of Western Australia.
+Thelymitra canaliculata, commonly called flushed sun orchid or blue sun orchid is a species of orchid in the family Orchidaceae and is endemic to the south-west of Western Australia.
 It has a single erect, fleshy leaf and up to twenty eight blue flowers with darker veins and sometimes flushed with pink.
 The lobe on top of the anther is blackish with a yellow crest.

 Description

 Thelymitra canaliculata is a tuberous, perennial herb with a single erect, fleshy, channelled, linear to lance-shaped leaf 200-350 mm long and 1-6 mm wide.
 Between three and twenty eight pale to dark blue flowers with darker veins and sometimes flushed with pink, 15-36 mm wide are borne on a flowering stem 200-850 mm tall.
 The sepals and petals are 8-18 mm long and 3-9 mm wide.
 The column is pale blue near its base then blackish, 4-6 mm long and 2.5-4 mm wide.
 The lobe on the top of the anther is blackish with a yellow, toothed tip.
 The side lobes have mop-like tufts of white hairs.
 The flowers are insect pollinated and open on sunny days.Flowering occurs from October to December.